Share your discovery, spread the love

 With the latest phase-detect autofocus available on some mirrorless cameras, the autofocus speed and accuracy of some models has been shown to be as good as DSLRs.
 But compared with DSLRs, mirrorless cameras have shorter battery life (due to prolonged use of LCD and/or OLED displays, necessary for the viewfinder) and often smaller buffers (to save battery).
 On-sensor autofocus is free of the adjustment requirements of the indirect focusing system of the DSLR (which relies on a separate autofocus sensor located below the reflex mirror), and as of 2018 mirrorless cameras could shoot with phase-detect autofocus at up to 20 frames per second using up to 693 focus points—a number far exceeding what was available on any DSLR.
 However, on-sensor phase detection autofocus (except for Canon‘s Dual Pixel Autofocus) repurposes pixel sites for autofocus acquisition, meaning image data is partially or entirely missing for the autofocus “pixels”.
 This can result in banding artifacts in the final image.

-Find More Related Posts Cameras Used By Your Favourite Youtubers - And WHY!
+Find More Related Posts Easy Family-Friendly Cameras

 Will mirrorless cameras ever reach full parity with DSLR?
 Some think so, but others are not fully convinced.
 The important thing to remember is its not about what other people think; its about what matters to you.
 If you find a camera you like, and it serves your purposes as a photographer, then it really doesnt matter whether its a DSLR, micro four thirds, full frame, medium format, or plain old 35mm film camera.
 If it can take the pictures you want to take, then its probably the right camera for you.